bfetler/project_management/README.md

 + Create a way to post your resume online and track who visited it by the end of the year, or until you get a job.
 Maybe 30 people would like to use it.
 (Rasmus Lerdof, PHP creator)
 + Create an online music service for your friends to share music before festival season starts.

-##### 2. Project phases
+#### 2. Project phases
 + Start:
     + Define the project.
     + Create mission statement.
     + Get backing of key stakeholders.
-    + Obtain budget and resources.
 + Middle:
     + Many steps or iterations to do on most projects.
     + Ramp up resources, get stuff done.
     + Release working software on each iteration cycle.
 + End:
-    + Product release.
+    + Push to production, product release.
     + Reallocate resources to other projects.
     + Plan for maintenance, product support.
     + Reflect on lessons learned.

-##### 3. Define stakeholders, roles
+#### 3. Define stakeholders, roles
 + Stakeholders are anyone who has an interest in the project.
     + Managers, funding sources
     + Customers (internal and external)